microsoft/IIoT/README.md

 4. Display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_JSON_LED.py] (https://microsoft-my.sharepoint.com/personal/kehilsch_microsoft_com/_layouts/15/guestaccess.aspx?guestaccesstoken=l%2bcljVkaJf6TEt7CWShh2FmMWnYquyVnnwivcnQ1s7I%3d&docid=2_1b7e74a4df92a4681b60b821fb38bf666&rev=1).

 ## Using the Python Device SDK
 IoT Hub also supports MQTT and AMQP protocols.
-These are generally more efficient than using the HTTP REST API.
-In order to use MQTT or AMQP with Python, you will need to download and possibly compile the Python Device SDK.
+These are generally more efficient and scale better than using the HTTP REST API.
+In order to use MQTT or AMQP with Python, you will need to download and compile the Python Device SDK on your Raspian operating system.

-### If you are running Python on Windows
-The full instructions are [here] (https://github.com/Azure/azure-iot-sdk-python/blob/master/doc/python-devbox-setup.md) with some Python SDK examples [here] (https://github.com/Azure/azure-iot-sdk-python/tree/master/device/samples).

-In summary:
-- Open a command prompt and run ```pip install iothub-client```

-### If you are running Python on Linux (e.g. Raspian)
 The full instructions are [here] (https://github.com/Azure/azure-iot-sdk-python/blob/master/doc/python-devbox-setup.md) with some Python SDK examples [here] (https://github.com/Azure/azure-iot-sdk-python/tree/master/device/samples).

 In summary: